Student Wellness Services

 This animated video presents practical information about the fundamentals of mental health and mental illness.

 Finding a doctor in a new city can be a challenge.
-Queen’s Health, Counselling and Disability Services makes it easy for you to access the care you need with family physicians, nurses, counselling services and dedicated services for students with disabilities all in one convenient, on-campus location.
-The HCDS website provides guidelines for graduate students requiring examination or classroom accommodations.
+Queen’s Student Wellness Services makes it easy for you to access the care you need with family physicians, nurses, counselling services and dedicated services for students with disabilities all in one convenient, on-campus location.
+The Student Wellness Services website provides guidelines for graduate students requiring examination or classroom accommodations.
 For information about the process of acquiring accommodation click here.
 Learn about the roles and responsibilities of students, supervisors and Disability services.

 Responsibilities of Graduate Students with Disabilities

 If students feel accommodation of any kind would assist them in their graduate degree program, students are responsible to seek out the advice and assessment of Queen’s University Disability Services Office (DSO), and to maintain contact with that office as and when necessary.
-The Disability Services Office (DSO) in Health, Counselling and Disability Services (DSO) is the key organization at Queen’s that support students with disabilities.
+The Disability Services Office (DSO) in Student Wellness Services (DSO) is the key organization at Queen’s that support students with disabilities.

 Students are expected to: